 By Marina Lopes

-Netflix did not respond immediately to requests for comment.
+Representatives for the Empire State Building did not immediately respond to requests for comment.

 Henson said the building's guards did not react to the shoot or attempt to remove him from the premises.

 "On a side note," he said, "she had wonderful breasts."